Tuesday, 19th November

 Michal Karpíšek, Secretary General at E³UDRES² European University, St. Pölten University of Applied Sciences

-In March 2024 the European Association for International Education released the eagerly awaited EAIE Barometer (third edition) report.
-With 2817 responses from 46 EHEA countries, the report offers a comprehensive view of the health and vitality of internationalisation in European higher education from the perspective of frontline professionals in the field.
-This session will provide key takeaways from the report and a detailed look at the Czech responses in particular.
+In March 2024, the European Association for International Education released the eagerly awaited third edition of the EAIE Barometer report.
+Drawing on 2,817 responses from 46 countries within the European Higher Education Area (EHEA), the report provides a comprehensive view of the current health and vitality of internationalisation in European higher education, as seen through the perspectives of frontline professionals in the field.
+This session will highlight key takeaways from the report, with a particular focus on insights from the Czech responses.

-A microcredential is an electronic record confirming completion of a small-scale learning unit expressed by ECTS credits and achievement of specific learning outcomes.
-A project (Improving the permeability of higher education through microcredentials) led by Charles University included all 26 Czech public universities.
-It has created a framework for the implementation of the concept in the Czech Republic in consistence with Europe enhancing cooperation in education at international level.
-The project should be finalized in the second half of this year.
-An important question is rising: „Where will the concept of microcredentials move in the Czech Republic this year?“
+A microcredential is an electronic record that confirms the completion of a small-scale learning unit, awarded through ECTS credits and demonstrating specific learning outcomes.
+A project titled "Improving the Permeability of Higher Education through Microcredentials", led by Charles University and involving all 26 Czech public universities, has developed a framework to implement this concept in the Czech Republic in alignment with European efforts to enhance international cooperation in education.
+The project is expected to be finalised in the second half of this year.
+This raises an important question: What direction will the concept of microcredentials take in the Czech Republic this year?

 Blended student mobility offers significant opportunities for experimenting with new technologies and enhancing digital skills.
 It enriches the learning experience and prepares both higher education students and staff for a tech-driven and innovative life in academia and beyond.
 In this session, we will highlight institutional best practices and explore how to address the most prominent challenges.
-We will share practical tips and inspire participants to join the digitalisation wave! / BIPs offer exciting funding opportunities for summer schools, but they also present challenges for IROs in setting clear guidelines.
+We will share practical tips and inspire participants to embrace the digitalisation wave!
+BIPs offer exciting funding opportunities for summer schools, but they also present challenges for International Relations Offices (IROs) in establishing clear guidelines.
 Over the past three years, MENDELU has hosted 10 BIPs, experiencing both highs and lows.
-Join us to explore lessons learned, which include extensive communication between the rectorate and faculties to harmonize rules and content creation.
-We will also tackle ongoing challenges, such as enhancing online components, which are key to maximizing the effectiveness of BIPs.
+Join us to explore lessons learned, including the importance of extensive communication between the rectorate and faculties to harmonise rules and content creation.
+We will also address ongoing challenges, such as enhancing online components, which are key to maximising the effectiveness of BIPs.

 C2